Continue reading: Problem statement example

 Continue reading: Recommendations for a client

-Once you’ve finished collecting and analyzing your data, you can begin writing up the results section of your dissertation.
-This is where you report the main findings of your research and briefly observe how they relate to your research questions or hypotheses.
+Once you’ve finished collecting and analyzing your data, you can begin writing up the results.
+This is where you report the main findings of your research.

 Continue reading: Example of APA Style: Survey